MobileNativeFoundation/rules_xcodeproj/docs/design-goals.md

   expected
 - Fully functional progress bar (though there is hope that we can get it to partially work with “Build with Bazel”)
+- Detailed build report
 - Less overhead

-With all of these benefits, you may be wondering why “Build with Bazel” will be the default build mode instead of “Build with Bazel via Proxy”.
-There are two main reasons:
+With all of these benefits, you may be wondering why “Build with Bazel” will be the default build mode instead of “Build with Proxy”.
+There are two main
+reasons:

 - The proxy relies on a private API that Xcode uses to communicate with XCBBuildService.
 This can have, and has had, breaking changes between Xcode